-(including as a general rule outbound cross-border dividends) and capital gains realised on the transfer of shares in subsidiary investments are tax-exempt and not subject to Danish withholding tax.
+Danish companies are subject to corporate income tax of 22 per cent.
+A shareholding of 10 per cent or more in a company is considered a subsidiary investment (provided that the shareholding qualifies for a tax reduction under the Parent Subsidiary Directive (2011/96/EC) or an applicable tax treaty).
+Dividends received from subsidiary investments (including as a general rule outbound cross-border dividends) and capital gains realised on the transfer of shares in subsidiary investments are tax-exempt and not subject to Danish withholding tax.
 Also, capital gains realised on the transfer of shares by a company holding less than 10 per cent of the share capital (and having no controlling influence) in an unlisted company are tax-exempt and not subject to Danish withholding tax.

 Interest is generally deductible for Danish corporate income tax purposes.
-The deductibility of interest payments may, however, be reduced under applicable Danish thin capitalisation rules as well as asset and earnings before interest and taxes (EBIT) limitation rules.
-The thin capitalisation rules prescribe a debt-to-equity ratio of four to one.
+The deductibility of interest payments may, however, be reduced under applicable Danish thin capitalisation rules as well as asset and earnings before interest, taxes, depreciation and amortisation (EBITDA) limitation rules.
+The thin capitalisation rules prescribe a debtto-equity ratio of four to one.
 Any interest on debt to related parties in excess of this ratio will be subject to deductibility limitations.
 This rule applies, however, only if the debt to related parties exceeds 10 million Danish kroner and the financing is not made on market terms.
-Under the EBIT limitation rule, net financing expenses in excess of 80 per cent of the EBIT are subject to deductibility limitations.
+Under the EBITDA limitation rule, net financing expenses in excess of 30 per cent of the EBITDA are subject to deductibility limitations.
 Under the asset limitation rule, deduction of net financing expenses is only allowed if they do not exceed a cap computed by applying a standard rate of return on the tax base of the company's qualifying assets.
-The EBIT and asset limitation rules only apply to interest in excess of 21.3 million Danish kroner, but the rules are not limited to interest on debt to related parties.
+The EBITDA rule only applies to interest in excess of 22,313,400 Danish kroner, and the asset limitation rule only applies to interest in excess of 22.3 million Danish kroner, but the rules are not limited to interest on debt to related parties.